Azure/azure-sdk-for-js/sdk/contentsafety/ai-content-safety-rest/README.md

 #### Create a ContentSafetyClient with AzureKeyCredential

+- Step 1: Get the API key

 The API key can be found in the [Azure Portal](https://ms.portal.azure.com/#home) or by running the following [Azure CLI](https://learn.microsoft.com/cli/azure/cognitiveservices/account?view=azure-cli-latest#az-cognitiveservices-account-show) command:

 ```bash
 az cognitiveservices account keys list --name "<resource-name>" --resource-group "<resource-group-name>"
 ```

+- Step 2: Create a ContentSafetyClient with AzureKeyCredential

 To use an API key as the `credential` parameter, pass the key as a string into an instance of `AzureKeyCredential`.